Changing Communications Interface on the Ping360

 3. Ensure the JST-GH connectors are plugged firmly into their receptacles.
 There will be a mechanical “click”.

-4. Check to make sure you have the most recent stable release of Ping-Viewer.
+4. Check to make sure you have the most recent stable release of Ping Viewer.

-5. Contact [email protected] for further troubleshooting recommendations.
+5. Contact our support team for further troubleshooting recommendations.

 RS485 Configuration